Natalia Grossman

 Natalia Grossman (/ˈgroʊsmən/ GROHSS-mən; born June 22, 2001) is an American professional rock climber who specializes in competition climbing.
 She represents the United States at IFSC Climbing World Cup in competition bouldering and competition lead climbing.
-She has had 22 podium finishes at World Cup events, including 11 gold medals, and is the only climber to have won four consecutive overall titles in bouldering.
+She has had 22 podium finishes at World Cup events, including 11 gold medals, and is the only climber to have won four consecutive overall titles in bouldering, from 2021 through 2024.

+Grossman became the first Latin climber to represent the United States in Olympic sport climbing, which marked a milestone for diversity in the sport.
+She represented the United States at the 2024 Summer Olympics in Paris, where she finished 11th overall in the women’s combined sport climbing semifinals.

 Early life

-Grossman grew up in Santa Cruz, California and at age six, began climbing at the Pacific Edge climbing gym where Chris Sharma also climbed in his youth.
+Grossman grew up in Santa Cruz, California, and spent parts of her youth visiting family in Tampico, Mexico, which shaped her connection to her Mexican heritage and Latin identity.
+She began climbing at age six, at the Pacific Edge climbing gym where Chris Sharma also climbed in his youth.
 She joined the Zero Gravity team that trained at Berkeley Ironworks, a gym that was an hour and 45 minutes away in Berkeley, California.

 Following Zero Gravity's disbanding in 2014, her family moved to Boulder, Colorado in 2015 so she could train with Robyn Erbesfield-Raboutou's Team ABC.